Heart Health: Evidence-Based Supplement Guide

 Disclosure: We earn commissions on purchases made through our links.
 This never influences our scores.
 Editorial policy

-Cardiovascular disease remains the leading cause of death worldwide, which makes the heart health supplement category both important and dangerous territory for misinformation.
-The evidence for supplements in cardiovascular health is a mixed bag: some have genuine support from large-scale trials, while others ride on preliminary data that has not held up under scrutiny.
-The critical principle here is that no supplement replaces the foundational interventions - not smoking, regular exercise, healthy diet, blood pressure management, and statin therapy when indicated.
+Heart disease is the leading cause of death worldwide, which makes this category both important and a minefield for misinformation.
+The evidence is a mixed bag, and no supplement replaces the basics: not smoking, regular exercise, a healthy diet, blood pressure control, and a statin when your doctor says you need one.

 Key Takeaways